 Abstract.
-We show the usage use of Distributed Acoustic Sensing for analyzing seismic signals from snow avalanche events avalanches.
-For three winter seasons, we continuously recorded seismic data using Distributed Acoustic Sensing (DAS) on a section of a standard telecommunication fiber along a mountain road in Grasdalen, western Norway.
-Multiple snow avalanche events avalanches were registered, alongside various other signals, such as road traffic and detonations from remote avalanche triggering.
-We describe the signal characteristics of natural and manually triggered avalanche events avalanches and present a comparison with other observed signals in both time and frequency domain.
-Our frequency analysis shows that avalanche signals are most visible between 20-50 20 - 50 Hz.
+We show the use of Distributed Acoustic Sensing for analyzing seismic signals from snow avalanches.
+For three winter seasons, we continuously recorded seismic data using Distributed Acoustic Sensing (DAS) on a standard telecommunication fiber along a mountain road in Grasdalen, western Norway.
+Multiple snow avalanches were registered, alongside various other signals, such as road traffic and detonations from remote avalanche triggering.
+We describe the signal characteristics of natural and manually triggered avalanches and present a comparison with other observed signals in both time and frequency domain.
+Our frequency analysis shows that avalanche signals are most visible between 20 - 50 Hz.

-For larger avalanches, we observe weak low-frequency precursor signals, which correspond to the avalanches approach avalanches approaching towards the fiber.
+For larger avalanches, we observe weak low-frequency precursor signals, which correspond to the avalanches approaching towards the fiber.
 The more prominent high-amplitude signals appear to be produced by the snow masses impacting the stopping cones or the steep terrain near the road.
-In one natural avalancheevent, we interpret distinct spike signals as likely corresponding to the stopping snow mass, based on similar findings from previous studies using geophones.
 For a smaller, naturally released avalanche, we observe impulsive signals, interpreted as the snow mass stopping.
 These results agree with earlier studies that used geophone measurements.

-Automatic detection, tested with simple STA/LTA thresholds in the 20-50-20 - 50 Hz range, presents challenges due to false positives from road traffic.
+Automatic detection, tested with simple STA/LTA thresholds in the 20 - 50 Hz range, presents challenges due to false positives from road traffic.
 Further refinement and testing are required to improve detection reliability in this complex environment.
 Our study represents an initial exploration into the application of Distributed Acoustic Sensing for snow avalanche detection, showcasing its potential as an effective monitoring tool for long road networks in mountainous regions.

-1 Introduction
+15 1 Introduction

-Snow avalanches and landslides pose a considerable risk for to road safety and infrastructure in Norway (Bjordal and Larsen, 2009).
-According to Lunde and Njå (2019), this problem will become even more prevalent in the following years with the ongoing climate change.
+Snow avalanches and landslides pose a considerable risk to road safety and infrastructure in Norway (Bjordal and Larsen, 2009).
+According to Lunde and Njå (2019), this problem will become even more prevalent in the following years with ongoing climate change.
 Avalanche monitoring systems can help improve road safety by enabling immediate and automatic road closures when necessary.
-By gathering real-time observational data about avalanche activity, these systems can reduce the risk of vehicles entering avalanche prone areas.
-Additionally avalanche-prone areas.
-In addition, assessing whether vehicles were present near the danger zone during an avalanche helps determine if-whether a rescue mission is required.
-Hence, gathering observational data about avalanche activity is an important factor, optimally leading to a functioning monitoring and warning system.
+By gathering real-time observational data about avalanche activity, these systems can reduce the risk of vehicles entering avalanche-prone areas.
+In addition, assessing whether vehicles were present near the danger zone during an avalanche helps determine whether a rescue mission is required.

 Avalanche detection and monitoring have previously been done using either optical remote sensing or acoustic/seismic methods.
 Optical systems such as doppler-radar (Schreiber et al., 2001) or webcams (Fox et al., 2024) require direct line of sight and are limited in their spatial coverage.
 In the case of webcams the detection capability can be strongly decreased by bad weather conditions such as heavy snowfall.
-The second type of detection systems makes use of acoustic or seismic waves generated by avalanche events-avalanches (Suriñach et al., 2001).
+The second type of detection systems makes use of acoustic or seismic waves generated by avalanches (Suriñach et al., 2001).
 They offer long detection distances up to a few kilometers (Marchetti et al., 2019) and immunity to bad weather conditions.
-Additionally, no direct line of sight is necessary, making it a reliable tool for automatic detection.
+Additionally, no direct line of sight is necessary.